Persuading customers to part with their money may not be easy. But the actual process is a straightforward one.

 - Find out about your audience.

-For example, if you are presenting the benefits of your contact management software to a sales team, you do not need to focus on how easy it is to install.
+For example, if you are presenting the benefits of your contact management software to a sales team, you don’t need to focus on how easy it is to install.

 - Structure the presentation carefully.